-The most planted grape in New Zealand is Sauvignon Blanc, and most of the vineyards are located on the South Island in Marlborough.
+Author Note: The most planted grape in New Zealand is Sauvignon Blanc, and most of the vineyards are located on the South Island in Marlborough.
 The climate is cool and great for growing this grape.

 The primary flavors of Sauvignon Blanc from New Zealand are grapefruit, passionfruit, lemongrass, and gooseberry.
 These wines have a sharp acidity and a weightier light-medium body (residual sugar is added to increase weightiness).